princejoogie/sleeves-up-technical-test/README.md

 - [**Firebase**](https://firebase.google.com/) - Hosting & Serving the app

 ## Description & Usage
+> I do not specialize in design and usually work in par with a UI/UX Designer when creating web and mobile applications.
+This was a challenge in terms of design as I was programming and thinking of how the app would look like at the same time which took most of my 2 hours working on this.
+It was a fun challenge overall.

 > I've added 4 sample cars by default.
 It is best that the `image url` provided when adding a car is _transparent_ to fit the theme.
 Choosing a brand automtically maps the corresponsing logo.
 I was planning to add a rich text editor to support `markdown` for the `others` input but have already passed the 2hr mark.
+Also, some minor features I could easily implement are filters on the dashboard.

 ## Sample Images